-84. In submitting its proposal on repatriation (point 2), the Commission was aware that the first difficulty confronting anyone seeking a solution of the refugee problem was that of co-ordinating the wishes of the refugees themselves with the practical possibilities of any proposed solution; for those two aspects of the question were interdependent and mutually affected each other.
-The concrete conditions of repatriation and resettlement would undoubtedly influence the wishes of the refugees, and the expression of those wishes would in turn determine the extent of any repatriation plan.

-85. When in 1948 the General Assembly first resolved that the refugees should be permitted to return to their home, the land and houses which these people had abandoned in their flight were considered to be still, for the most part, intact and unoccupied.
+- 94. In submitting its proposal on repatriation (point 2), the Commission was aware that the first difficulty confronting anyone seeking a solution of the refugee problem was that of co-ordinating the wishes of the refugees themselves with the practical possibilities of any proposed solution; for those two aspects of the question were interdependent and mutually affected each other.
+The concrete conditions of repatriation and resettlement would undoubtedly influence the wishes of the refugees, and the expression of those wishes would in turn determine the extent of any repatriation plan. - 85.
+When in 1948 the General Assembly first resolved that the refugees should be permitt a so return to their home, the land and houses which these prople had abandoned in their flight were considered to be still, for the most part, intact and unoccupied.
 The operation involved in their return did not, therefore, present any very great difficulties; all that would have been necessary was for those refugees who wished to do so to undertake the journey to return and resume their interrupted lives, perhaps with a little financial assistance from the international community.
-It was this kind of movement of return that the Conciliation Commission had been instructed to facilitate.

-86. For reasons that were beyond the Commission's task of facilitation, this movement did not come to pass.
-The respective attitudes of the parties on this matter - attitudes which produced a complete deadlock as regards the refugee question - were well known.
+It was this kind of movement of return that the Conciliation Commission had been instructed to facilitate. - 86.
+For reasons that were beyond the Commission's task of facilitation, this movement did not come to pass.
+The respective attitudes of the parties on this matter attitudes which produced a complete deadlock as regards the refugee question were well known.
 The Arab States insisted upon a prior solution of the refugee question, at least in principle, before agreeing to discuss other outstanding issues.
 In their opinion, a solution of the refugee problem could be reached only as a result of unconditional acceptance by Israel of the right of refugees to be repatriated.
 Israel, on the other hand, had maintained that no solution of the refugee question involving repatriation could be envisaged outside the framework of an over-all settlement.
 As regards the right of the refugees to return, Israel refused to accept a principle that might involve it in a repatriation operation of unknown extent.

-87. The Commission was unable to conciliate these two points of view.

-88. The physical conditions, moreover, had changed considerably since 1948.
-The areas from which the refugees had come were no longer vacant, and any movement of return would have had to be carefully worked out and executed with the active co-operation of the Government of Israel.
+The Commission was unable to conciliate these two points of view.
+87. The physical conditions, moreover, had changed considerably since 1948.
+88. The areas from which the refugees had come were no longer vacant, and any movement of return would have had to be carefully worked out and executed with the active co-operation of the Government of Israel.
 Therefore it was indispensable that Israel should have definite, concrete figures on which to work, so that it could integrate plans for repatriation into its own economy.
 On the other hand, it was equally necessary that the refugees who opted to return should do so in the full knowledge of the actual conditions under which they would be repatriated.
 The Commission believed that the fulfilment of those two requirements was paramount in any settlement of the refugee question.

-89. In presenting to the parties its proposal on repatriation, the Commission believed that consideration must be given to the refugees' choice and the expressed intention of those choosing to return to live at peace with their neighbours; and to the possibilities of the integration of the returning refugees into the national life of Israel.
-The Commission proposed therefore to pursue with Israel the consideration of methods for the determination of the number of refugees that could be repatriated with those criteria in mind.
+In presenting to the parties at proposal on repatriation, the Commission believed that consideration must be given to the refugees' choice and the expressed intention of those choosing to return to live at peace with their neighbours; and to the possibilities of the integration of that define neighbours; into the national life of Israel.
+The Commission proposed theref